alexwlchan/alexwlchan.net/src/_drafts/mildly-dynamic-websites.md

     prevPageLink = null;
   }

-  // Do we need a link to the previous page?
+  // Do we need a link to the next page?
 Only if we're before
   // the last page.
   if (pageNumber < totalPages) {
     const nextPageUrl = setPageNumber({ params, pageNumber: pageNumber + 1 });